neondatabase/website/content/docs/connect/connection-errors.md

 The `terminating connection due to administrator command` error is typically encountered when running a query from a connection that has sat idle long enough for the compute endpoint to suspend due to inactivity.
 Neon automatically suspends a compute endpoint after 5 minutes of inactivity, by default.
 You can reproduce this error by connecting to your database from an application or client such as `psql`, letting the connection remain idle until the compute suspends, and then running a query from the same connection.

 If you encounter this error, you can try adjusting the timing of your query or reestablishing the connection before running the query.
-Alternatively, if you are a [Neon Pro Plan](/docs/introduction/pro-plan) user, you can disable autosuspend or configure a different suspension period.
+Alternatively, if you are a paying user, you can disable autosuspend or configure a different suspension period.
 For instructions, see [Configuring Autosuspend for Neon computes](/docs/guides/auto-suspend-guide).
 [Neon Free Tier](/docs/introduction/free-tier) users cannot modify the default 5 minute autosuspend setting.

 ## Unsupported startup parameter